 I’ve been here just three months.

-Taipei is so quiet, so peaceful and so efficient.
+And being here, I found Taipei to be quiet, so peaceful and terribly efficient.

 It is a city without litter, homelessness, or constant fear in the streets.